10 Castles Around The Peloponnese You Need To See

 My favorite type of concert to attend in the castle is the medieval music ones.
 The combination of the profound, spine-chilling instrumental sounds with the medieval walls is unique.

 In the village, there are plenty of tavernas and rooms to accommodate you.
 I recommend you go to ‘Aenaon’, a café-restaurant with an amazing view.
-The Ionian Sea, with the stunning Zakynthos and Cephalonia islands, are spread before you!
+The Ionian Sea, with the stunning Zakynthos and Cephalonia (Kefalonia) islands, are spread before you!

 Monemvasia Castle